UserlandAlchemist/dotfiles/root-system-audacious/README.md

 ## Contents

-### journald configuration workaround
+### journald configuration (persistent storage retry)

 **File**: `etc/systemd/journald.conf.d/syslog.conf`

-**Purpose**: Fix syslog forwarding + work around persistent storage failure.
+**Purpose**: Fix syslog forwarding + restore persistent storage at boot.

 **Background**:
 1. Debian's default enables `ForwardToSyslog=yes` which assumes rsyslog is installed.
 In our minimal debootstrap, rsyslog is not present, causing journald wedging.
-2. More critically: persistent storage (`Storage=auto` or `Storage=persistent`) **silently fails** at boot - journald creates no system journal in `/var/log/journal/` and captures zero system-level logs until manually restarted.
-Even with `After=var.mount`, persistent mode fails.
+2. Persistent storage previously failed at boot when `/var` was not mounted yet (ZFS datasets mount later) and `/var/log/journal` was not ready.
+Journald silently failed to create the system journal and captured zero system logs until manually restarted.

-**Workaround**: Use `Storage=volatile` to write logs to `/run/log/journal/` (RAM).
-This works perfectly and provides complete boot logs with debug output.
-Logs are lost on reboot, but this is better than having NO system logs at all.
+**Fix**: Order journald after ZFS mounts and require the `/var` mount path via `RequiresMountsFor=/var`.
+This avoids a hard dependency on a nonexistent `var.mount` unit and ensures journald attaches to the persistent journal.

-**Status**: Temporary workaround.
-Root cause of persistent storage failure under investigation (possibly filesystem permissions, ZFS ACLs, or deeper issues with `/var` writes at boot time).
+**Status**: Working.
+Persistent logs restored.
+Root cause was a hard `Requires=var.mount` on journald: ZFS mounts do not create `var.mount`, so the journald socket failed to start at boot.
+Replaced with `RequiresMountsFor=/var` and directory preparation.

-### journald /var mount dependency (unsuccessful)
+### journald /var mount dependency + preparation

 **File**: `etc/systemd/system/systemd-journald.service.d/wait-for-var.conf`

-**Purpose**: Attempted fix - ensure journald waits for `/var` mount before starting.
+**Purpose**: Ensure journald waits for `/var` and ZFS mounts.

 **Background**: `/var` is on separate ZFS dataset (`rpool/VAR`).
 Hypothesis was journald started before `/var` ready.

-**Result**: Adding `After=var.mount` did not fix persistent storage failure.
-Journald still creates no system journal even when starting after `/var` is mounted.
-Issue runs deeper than timing/dependencies.
+**Result**: New approach adds a prepare unit to create the directory before journald starts.

 ## Deploy